-I read this book to my class today, and I had the children stand for their birth month.
-Then, I pointed to each child’s name on that page, and had them say the month and day.
+I read this book to my class, and have the children stand for their birth month.
+Then, point to each child’s name on that page, and have them say the month and day.
 (About half the class is able to say month and day so far.)

 There are several ways to bind the book.
 You can laminate the pages and bind it with a plastic binding comb.
 You could slip the pages into page protectors and bind them together with metal binder rings.
 I like to use a “presentation book”.
 These are found in office supply stores, and they have clear page protectors which are pre-bound into a book.
 All I have to do is slip the pages in and it’s ready (and reusable).

 Download the Birthday Book